Epsom College in Malaysia: Assessment

 The Good Schools Guide said in 2020 that it was impressed by the school's A-Level results, "with nearly 40 per cent being awarded an A*".
 Britannia Study reported that in the 2020 examinations, 70 per cent of the school's entrants got an A or A* grade at A Level, while 66 per cent were awarded an A or A* grade in the International General Certificate of Secondary Education.
 In Mandarin as a second language, theatre studies, drama, and Further Maths, 100 per cent of grades were A or A*.

 Admissions and scholarships

 For children aged three to six, there are no entry requirements.
 For older children, there is both an entrance examination and an admission interview.
 For sixth form entry at 16 plus, the minimum academic results required are seven A grades at IGCSE or Sijil Pelajaran Malaysia.
 Entry can be at any age, but it is discouraged into Years 11 and 13.

-In 2021, annual school fees ranged between RM 51,905 and RM94,035.
+In 2021, annual school fees ranged between RM 51,905 and RM 94,035.

 In July 2020, the charitable ECiM Libra Foundation announced that it would be awarding twenty full and thirty partial scholarships to Malaysian students to pursue either an A-Level or an International General Certificate of Secondary Education programme at the school, and in December said that the year's application process was about to close.